pylkij/MENACE_Research/investigations/tactical-ai/Behaviors/PROJECT-OUTLINE.md

-Now I have the full picture.
-Here's the breakdown I'd recommend:

 **Stage 1 — Base classes and Move**

-Start with `Behavior` and `SkillBehavior` base classes (not in the extraction report, so their shared interface needs to be established from what the subclasses call), then `Move`. `Move` is the highest-priority target: 23 methods, 23 fields, and it's the only `Behavior` subclass that directly interacts with the tile scoring pipeline — `GetHighestTileScore`, `GetTilesSortedByScore`, `GetAddedScoreForPath` etc. are all directly relevant to what's already documented.
+`Behavior` and `SkillBehavior` base classes (not in the extraction report, so their shared interface needs to be established from what the subclasses call), then `Move`. `Move` is the highest-priority target: 23 methods, 23 fields, and it's the only `Behavior` subclass that directly interacts with the tile scoring pipeline — `GetHighestTileScore`, `GetTilesSortedByScore`, `GetAddedScoreForPath` etc. are all directly relevant to what's already documented.
 It also defines the movement execution path that every other behavior ultimately depends on.
 Establishing `Move` and the base class interface first gives every subsequent stage a foundation to build on.

 **Stage 2 — Collect/Evaluate/Execute behaviors: Assist and Attack hierarchies**